geops/website/content/blog/pycon2026/index.en.md

 ## Returning Home with New Ideas

-Inspired and full of new ideas, Tobias headed back home and straight into preparation for our own AI Hackday.
+Inspired and full of motivation for our upcoming AI Hackday, I eventually headed back home with plenty of new ideas.

-One final question, however, stayed with him: Would AI have helped discover the element “Darmstadtium” as well?
+One final question, however, stayed with me:

+Would AI have helped discover the element “Darmstadtium” as well?